Write Bash Scripts with AI

 - Explains any line back to you in the same chat before you run it

-- Per-action sparks — no CLI-tool subscription for a script a month
+- Per-action Balance — no CLI-tool subscription for a script a month

 Worked example: write bash scripts with ai